DavidSamuelssonNI/LinuxRT/README.md

 ## LinuxRT

-Please look in c directory for c-code examples
+Please look in c directory for c-code examples and documentation